Artillex-Studios/Documentation/Writerside/topics/AxKoth-Configuration.md

 ### timer-format (default: 1)

 * This format is used for all the time placeholders ending with _formatted.
-There are 2 modes:
+There are 3 modes:
   * 1 - HH:MM:SS, for example 01:25:35
   * 2 - short format, for example 20m
+  * 3 - text format, for example 01h 25m 35s

 ### capture-broadcast-every-seconds (default: 5)